 How was the 45% affordability benchmark developed?
 How does it differ from the traditional view of affordability?

 Traditionally, a home is deemed affordable if its costs consume no more than 30% of a household’s income.
-This measure, however, ignores transportation costs—typically a household’s second largest expenditure—which are largely a function of the area in which a household chooses to locate.
-Based on research in metropolitan areas ranging from large cities with extensive transit to small metro areas with extremely limited transit options, CNT has found that 15% of the Area Median Income (AMI) is an attainable goal for transportation affordability.
-By combining this 15% level with the 30% housing affordability standard, CNT recommends a new view of affordability, one that combines housing and transportation costs and consumes no more than 45% of household income.
+This measure, however, ignores transportation costs—typically a household’s second-largest expenditure—which are largely a function of the area in which a household chooses to locate.
+Based on research in communities ranging from large cities with extensive transit to small micropolitan areas with extremely limited transit options, CNT has found that 15% of the Area Median Income (AMI) is an attainable goal for transportation affordability.
+By combining this 15% level with the 30% housing affordability standard, CNT recommends a new view of affordability, one in which combined housing and transportation costs consume no more than 45% of household income.

-What is a “typical regional household” and why is affordability reported from this perspective?
+What is a “regional typical household” and why is affordability reported from this perspective?

 How is walkability measured?

 Measures of street connectivity have been found to be good proxies for pedestrian friendliness and walkability.
-Greater connectivity, from more streets and intersections, creates smaller blocks, and tends to lead to more frequent walking trips.
-The model uses average block size and intersection density as proxy measures for walkability.
+Greater connectivity between streets creates smaller blocks and tends to lead to more frequent walking trips.
+The model uses average block density as a proxy measure for walkability.

 Does the H+T Index account for qualitative characteristics of a neighborhood such as quality of schools or crime rates?

-The H+T Index does not quantify subjective characteristics such as crime and school quality that might factor into a person’s location decision.
+The H+T Index model does not include characteristics such as crime and school quality that might factor into a household’s location decision.
 The Index’s contribution is to focus on the interplay between the two largest portions of most household budgets: housing and transportation costs.